Home » Trending Now 🔥 » The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 Fetishisation doesn’t only come from outside the community.
 Many Black gay men also internalise and reproduce these same stereotypes.

-Intraracial objectification occurs when Black men desire other Black men not for shared culture or genuine connection, but for the same racialised stereotypes seen in porn (Ferber, 2007)4.
+Intraracial objectification occurs when Black men desire other Black men not for shared culture or genuine connection, but for the same racialised stereotypes seen in porn and media (Ferber, 2007)4.

 Why It Happens: Cultural forces like pornography, racial tropes, and internalised models of masculinity shape erotic attraction.
 These forces influence how Black men assess and are assessed by partners, even within their own racial group.